republic-of-almost/mono/lib/nil/include/nil/resource/readme.md

 - Last used on resources.
 - Remove global initialization, initialize resources at Nil::Engine CTOR time.
 - Hash names for lookup, string lookup bad!
+- Be able to move resources in without copying them.